Updated: May 30, 2023

 Opportunities are all around us.
 Some may have more than others, but still, they exist if you look hard enough.

-However, having access to these opportunities doesn’t automatically guarantee success in life.
-One’s hard work, grit, determination, discipline, and focus are some of the keys to achieving success.
+However, access to these opportunities doesn’t automatically guarantee success.
+A good amount of hard work, grit, determination, discipline, and focus are still needed to succeed.

-Today, I’d like to talk more about that last bit — FOCUS.
-Because I’ve struggled with that in the past, and I know most of you are trying to deal with this as well.
+Today, I’d like to discuss that last bit — FOCUS.
+Because I’ve struggled with that in the past, and I know most of you are also trying to deal with this.

 I hope that what I’ll share today can help you find that willpower to F.O.C.U.S. — to Follow One Course Until Successful — and consequently attain your financial goals.